Living with someone with depression

 At Priory, we provide expert depression treatment at our hospitals and wellbeing centres, including outpatient therapy, day care or residential stays if needed.
 We can help someone with depression to address their symptoms, learn coping strategies for the future, and take steps towards the healthy and fulfilling life they deserve.

-While the current coronavirus restrictions and social distancing measures are in place, we are offering online support to both new and current patients.
+We have now resumed face-to-face therapy at some of our hospitals and wellbeing centres, as well as continuing to offer this remotely.
 We continue to offer access to inpatient services where this is required.
-For more information on our online therapy service, please visit our Priory Connect page or read our latest online therapy blog.
+For more information on our online therapy service, please visit our Priory Connect page.
 For the latest information on how Priory are responding to coronavirus, and keeping our patients and staff safe, please visit our COVID-19 preparedness blog.